 “Accessory Structure” means a detached subordinate building or structure the appropriate use of which is subordinate and customarily incidental to the main building or to the main use of the land and which is located on the same lot or parcel of land with the main building or use.
 Accessory structures include detached garages or carports, garden or storage sheds, and children's playhouses, but do not involve the conduct of a business.

 “Accessory Dwelling Unit, Detached” means a habitable living unit detached from a primary single-family dwelling and contained on one lot for the purpose of offering a long-term rental of thirty (30) consecutive days or longer.
+Detached Accessory Dwelling Units are not permitted in the Town of Brighton.

-“Accessory Dwelling Unit, Internal” means an accessory dwelling unit created:
+“Accessory Dwelling Unit, Internal” (IADU) or Accessory Dwelling Unit, Attached means an accessory dwelling unit created:

 Within a primary dwelling: